tsmith512/tsmithcreative/content/blog/2022-03-11-congressional-district-map/index.md

 {{< media type="image" size="mini" src="map.png" alt="Map of Austin, TX and the 37th Congressional District"  >}}

-I even got to watch as a well-informed friend used the map on her phone to realize, "Oh wow, I thought I was still in the 25th.
+I watched as a well-informed friend used the map on her phone to discover, "Oh wow, I thought I was still in the 25th.
 And if I didn't know..."
 Our collective confusion is warranted; the last time our legislature picked their own voters, they divvied up Austin
 [this way](https://dvr.capitol.texas.gov/Congress/58/PLANC2100):